How to Know If Your Pool Filter Is Dirty: Clear Warning Signs

 Pressure Gauge - Your Most Reliable Indicator

 The pressure gauge on your filter system is your best friend for determining filter cleanliness.
-When you install a clean filter, note the starting pressure - this is typically 8-12 PSI for most residential systems.
+When you install a clean filter, note the starting pressure - this typically ranges from 8-15 PSI depending on your system size and pump specifications.
 As debris accumulates, the filter works harder to push water through, increasing pressure.

 Clean your filter when pressure rises 8-10 PSI above the clean starting pressure.
 For example, if your clean pressure is 10 PSI, clean the filter when it reaches 18-20 PSI.
 Don't wait until pressure reaches 25+ PSI, as this severely restricts flow and puts unnecessary strain on your pump motor.